Deep learning the chemopreventive action of NSAIDs in Barrett’s oesophagus

 The student will develop transferable skills and full competency in programming in Python and R, computer vision, and machine learning.
 Specifically, he/she will acquire expertise in the development of deep learning algorithms and digital pathology software, experience in applying statistical methods to cancer data, a deep understanding of pathology and neoplastic progression, and excel at working in a highly translational and collaborative research.

-Full details about these studentship projects, and the online application form, are available on our website, at: http://www.icr.ac.uk/phds Applications for all projects should be made online.
+How to apply Full details about these studentship projects, and the online application form, are available on our website, at: www.icr.ac.uk/phds Applications for all projects should be made online.
 Please ensure that you read and follow the application instructions very carefully.